apple/foundationdb/documentation/sphinx/source/features.rst

 Atomic Operations
 -----------------

 FoundationDB includes support for specific "atomic operations" (e.g. Add) within a transaction to manipulate the value of a key without requiring the client to actually read the value.
-This makes these operations "zero-latency" and enables a variety of advanced data structures to be implemented more efficiently as layers.
+This makes these operations low-latency and enables a variety of advanced data structures to be implemented more efficiently as layers.

 OLTP and OLAP
 -------------